 Who regulates elections?

 There are many different organisations and bodies.
-There are election management bodies (like the IEC in South Africa) and, election monitors or observers.
+There are election management bodies (like the IEC) and, election monitors or observers.
 There are media regulators, monitors and watchdogs.
 There are information commissioners.
 It is crucial that they do not work in silos, but rather work together to ensure that there are free and fair elections.

 Some key questions related to elections

-- Should political parties (and donors themselves) be obliged to identify themselves?
+- Should political parties (and donors themselves) be obliged to identify who donates money to political parties?
 How much transparency should there be on political funding?

 - Who should have access to data that reveals political ideology?